-MASSARO: Do you have anything you want to say to that?
+Mr. MASSARO.
+Do you have anything you want to say to that?

-SHELLEY: I had two things I wanted to say.
-One, our concern of how much cooperation we're going to get from the Chinese if we're having a trade war with them is something that we need to be thinking about, because the Chinese remember - and they remind their citizens in their museums on the history of crime that the U.S. participated in the opium wars.
-And so this is a long, historical legacy.
+Dr. Shelley.
+I had two things I wanted to say.
+One, our concern of how much cooperation we're going to get from the Chinese if we're having a trade war with them is something that we need to be thinking about, because the Chinese remember-and they remind their citizens in their museums on the history of crime that the U.S. participated in the opium wars.
+This is a long, historical legacy.
 And so for 150 years, this has been part of Chinese memory.
-And therefore, we need to be - if we want them to cooperate, we have to be not engaging in tariff wars if we need them in other areas.
+And therefore, we need to be-if we want them to cooperate, we have to be not engaging in tariff wars if we need them in other areas.
 And it's a very difficult situation.

-Secondly, as was said, the problem may displace - be displaced elsewhere.
+Second, as was said, the problem may be displaced elsewhere.
 You know, China has enormous production capacity for everything, so it's got it for fentanyl.
 But if you think about a country like Myanmar, it used to be in the agricultural type of drug production.

 And now it's going into different types of methamphetamine production on a large scale.
-So you may see things of drugs being - production being moved to regions in Asia with lower production costs, just as you're seeing with other commodities.
+So you may see things of drugs being-production being moved to regions in Asia with lower production costs, just as you're seeing with other commodities.

-- MASSARO: Thank you.
-Do we have any questions from the audience additional questions from the audience?
-You want to ask one, Sarah (sp)?
-OK, please. - Q: (Laughs.)
+Mr. MASSARO.
+Thank you.
+Do we have any questions from the audience-additional questions from the audience?
+You want to ask one, Sarah?
+Okay, please.

+QUESTIONER.
+[Laughs.]
 Hi.
-My name is Sarah (sp).
+My name is Sarah.
 I am a graduate student at George Mason University.
-I'm actually right next to you at S-CAR.
+I'm actually right next to you at the School of Conflict Analysis and Resolution.

 My question is for you, Dr. Shelley.
-It's one - just a point of clarification.
-So you had said that there really isn't a history of drug consumption in Russia, but I was wondering where Krokodil fit in that story.
-Thank you.
+It's just a point of clarification.
+You had said that there really isn't a history of drug consumption in Russia, but I was wondering where Krokodil fit in that story.

-SHELLEY: I mean, there has been, you know, tens of thousands of people who have abused drugs.
+Dr. Shelley.
+There have been tens of thousands of people who have abused drugs.
 But in the Soviet period, the Soviet Union was really cut off from the rest of the world and there was limited drug consumption.
 And most people abused alcohol on just a massive scale.
 And so, what we've seen of the rise of millions of customers in a very short period is just a total transformation of the problems of addiction.
 And I've never seen it grow quite so rapidly in any locale.

-MASSARO: Could I just follow up on that real quick, because I had a question I had written down here.
-You know, you really elaborated on why the United States is vulnerable, you know, to this, and why the EU is not.
-But are there commonalities between Russia and the United States here that make us both vulnerable to the same sort of, you know, opioid epidemic?
+Mr. Massaro.
+Could I just follow up on that real quick, because I had a question I had written down here.
+You really elaborated on why the United States is vulnerable to this, and why the EU is not.
+But are there commonalities between Russia and the United States here that make us both vulnerable to the same sort of opioid epidemic?
 I mean, it really is an epidemic there too.